 The National Pan-Hellenic Council, NPHC, of Middle Tennessee State University is a self-governing body that represents the nine nationally recognized historically black fraternities and sororities known as the Divine 9.

 The Divine 9 consists of five fraternities: Alpha Phi Alpha, Kappa Alpha Psi, Omega Psi Phi, Phi Beta Sigma, and Iota Phi Theta; and four sororities: Alpha Kappa Alpha, Delta Sigma Theta, Sigma Gamma Rho, and Zeta Phi Beta.
-There are currently six active chapters of the Divine 9 that on campus and they are: Alpha Phi Alpha, Delta Sigma Theta, Kappa Alpha Psi, Omega Psi Phi, Phi Beta Sigma, Sigma Gamma Rho, and Zeta Phi Beta.
+There are currently seven active chapters of the Divine 9 that on campus and they are: Alpha Kappa Alpha, Delta Sigma Theta, Kappa Alpha Psi, Omega Psi Phi, Phi Beta Sigma, Sigma Gamma Rho, and Zeta Phi Beta.

 Each of these organizations holds a Week of Events throughout the spring or fall semester of the academic school year.
 You can learn more about each fraternity or sorority individually by attending these events, and also by attending the informational meetings that they hold during the academic year.